-The Master of Science in Population Medicine consists of courses in the following areas:
+The Master of Science in Population Medicine consists of nine courses:

-Health Systems Science: These courses, offered in Years 1 and 2, will focus on health care systems in the United States and abroad, providing a context to illness, health, and the practice of medicine.
+Health Systems and Policy I and II: These courses, offered in Years 1 and 2, will focus on health care systems in the United States and abroad, providing a context to illness, health, and the practice of medicine.

-Quantitative Methods: This course, offered in Year 1, will focus on biostatistics and epidemiology and will also include qualitative and mixed methods-tools needed for practice at the community and population levels.
+Quantitative Methods I, II, and III: These courses, offered in Years 1 and 2, will focus on biostatistics and epidemiology and will also include qualitative and mixed methods-tools needed for practice at the community and population levels.